ozgurgulerx/inference-journal/days/day-007-vllm-runtime-probes/LOG_tier03.md

   - Plot or mentally compare `gpu_mem_used_mb` vs `max_model_len`.
 If increases are roughly proportional (similar `delta_mb` per `delta_max_model_len`), the relationship is close to linear, which matches the theory that KV memory is ~O(sequence_length).
   - If you see **step changes** (e.g. jumps at certain lengths), that hints at allocation granularity: the runtime may reserve KV in chunks (pages/blocks), so memory usage grows in “stairs” rather than a perfect line.
 Calling this out tells you how “smooth” your capacity trade‑off really is.

+- **PagedAttention internals & fragmentation**
+  - In vLLM, KV is typically managed by a **PagedAttention allocator** that carves KV into fixed-size pages/blocks.
+  - Page size and allocation strategy determine:
+    - how big each “stair step” is in your memory curve,
+    - how much **internal fragmentation** you pay (unused space inside pages),
+    - how efficiently KV can be reused across sequences.
+  - When your notes mention stairs or non-linearities, explicitly attribute them to:
+    - page size,
+    - per-sequence metadata,
+    - rounding up to whole pages rather than exact token counts.

 - **Bytes per KV token (slope) and why you care**
   - The slope `bytes_per_token_est` turns your CSV into a usable rule of thumb: “Each extra token of `max-model-len` costs ~X bytes of VRAM per active sequence.”
   - This matters because it lets you quickly evaluate product asks: if someone wants to double context length, you can estimate how many GiB that will cost across your typical concurrency and whether your GPUs can handle it.